 That’s pretty much the gist of the game – it’s a calm, relaxing game with a pleasant soundtrack and therapeutic gameplay.
 A few days in you’ll have a plane with five or six tasks which you need to perform within a set time limit (the limit is usually around 30 real-life minutes) which will require you to use new vehicles which you may not have used before.
 In this instance, you have three options.
 You can either buy the vehicle to do the task if you have enough money (unlike people, vehicles appear straight away for use), rent the vehicle (the same as buying but you pay a set amount per month instead of a lump sum), or you can just choose an option to pay a set amount and have some ghosts perform the job for you instantly.

 In my actual save file, which I’ve been playing on, I’m at a point where I have up to six planes to tend too and the number of tasks can reach up to eleven in order to get my payment as a successful job!
 It does get quite insane and expensive if you don’t own all the vehicles you need.
 As I stated at the beginning, if you go into the game thinking it’s going to be action-packed and intense then you’re going to come away from Airport simulator 2019 very disappointed.
-If you go into it knowing that it’s a casual game which focuses heavily on the micromanagement of the general activities of the airport – then you’re more likely to enjoy it more and appreciate it for what it is.
+If you go into it knowing that it’s a casual game that focuses heavily on the micromanagement of the general activities of the airport – then you’re more likely to enjoy it more and appreciate it for what it is.

 It’s like Train Sim World, I really enjoyed that game but I can see why some people may not enjoy it’s repetitive and simplistic nature – to those people I would just say that these types of games most likely aren’t for them.